HugoBlox/theme-research-group/content/authors/alexandra-blenkinsop/_index.md

   url: "https://www.imperial.ac.uk/people/a.blenkinsop"

 # Short bio (displayed in user profile at end of posts)
-bio: My research involves using viral sequence data and patient data to characterise HIV transmission and monitor the effectiveness of interventions at city-level.
+bio: My research involves using viral sequence data and patient data to characterise HIV transmission and guide public health interventions.

 # List each interest with a dash
 interests:
+- Bayesian methods
 - Phylogenetics
-- Bayesian methods
-- Infectious diseases
+- HIV epidemiology

 education:
   courses:
   - course: PhD in Medical Statistics
     institution: UCL
     year: 2020
+  - course: MSc in Medical Statistics
+  institution: London School of Hygiene and Tropical Medicine
+  year: 2016
+  - course: BSc in Mathematics and Statistics
+  institution: University of Leeds
+  year: 2013

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/page-builder/#icons